COSC-499-W2023/year-long-project-team-8/docs/weekly_logs/team_logs/team_log.md

 - Implement the front end of the edit profile page (#123)
 - Implement the backend functionality of the edit profile page (#124)
 - Profile page documentation (#50)
+- refactor Product model to link to User #86
+- link products to Users API call #87
+- integrate user-products into front-end #98
+- test case for filtering #99
+- test case for user owned products #100
+- API call to user owned products #101
+- Implement Search for title+content #110
+- test cases for search functionality (backend) #111
+- API helper function for search in front end #112
+- Implement image storage for products backend #113
+- API helper to post product (text only) #114
+- API helper to make post with images #115
+- Best before date and valid flag on product model #116
+- functionality to update valid flag based on current date #117
+- test cases for valid flag and best before #118

 ### In Progress Tasks